 - Now click the “Family and other users” options present at the left side of the window.

 - Once inside select the menu, select “Add someone else to this PC”.

 - Now Windows will guide you through its wizard on how to create a new account.
 When the new window comes forth, click “I don’t have this person’s sign-in information”.

 - Now select the option “Add a user without Microsoft”.
 Windows will now prompt you to make a new Microsoft account and display a window like this.

-- Enter all the details and chose an easy password which you can remember.
+- Enter all the details and choose an easy password that you can remember.

 - Check thoroughly if this new local account is working properly and has all the functionalities which you require.